apache/drill/README.md

 # Configuring env
 1. Install `ruby`
-2. Install `bundler` and `jekyll` `v2.5.2`:
+2. Install `bundler` and `jekyll` `v3.9.0`:
 ```
-gem install bundler jekyll:2.5.2
+gem install bundler jekyll:3.9.0
 ```
 3. Install `jekyll-redirect-from` `v0.9.1`:
 ```
 gem install jekyll-redirect-from:0.9.1
 ```
-4. Install Python v2.7.15.
+4. Install Python 3

 Please make sure that specific versions of libraries are installed since building the site with other versions may cause some issues like including md document index into the references, etc.

+## Note for existing contributors
+The software version numbers above underwent a major increase in 2020 and the Markdown processor changed from Redcarpet to Kramdown.
+Please check the versions in your environment if you're having trouble generating the site.

 # Documentation Guidelines

 The documentation pages are placed under `_docs`.
 You can modify existing .md files, or you can create new .md files to add to the Apache Drill documentation site.
 Create pull requests to submit your documentation updates.
-The Kramdown MarkDown processor employed by Jekyll supports [a dialect of MarkDown](https://kramdown.gettalong.org/quickref.html) which is a superset of standard MarkDown.
+The Kramdown Markdown processor employed by Jekyll supports [a dialect of Markdown](https://kramdown.gettalong.org/quickref.html) which is a superset of standard Markdown.

-## Creating New MarkDown Files
+## Creating New Markdown Files

-If you create new MarkDown (.md) files, include the required YAML front matter and name the file using the methods described in this section.
+If you create new Markdown (.md) files, include the required YAML front matter and name the file using the methods described in this section.

 The YAML front matter has three important parameters:

 * `title:` - This is the title of the page enclosed in quotation marks.
 Each page must have a *unique* title
+* `slug:` - Set this to the same value as `title`, it will be slugified automatically by Jekyll.
 * `date:` - This field is needed for Jekyll to write a last-modified date.
 Initially, leave this field blank.
 * `parent:` - This is the title of the page's parent page.
 It should be empty for top-level sections/guides, and be identical to the title attribute of another page in all other cases.